Upcycling, Donating, and Preventing Waste in Jersey City

 If you order frequently from online retailers, consider these hacks to reduce the packaging you receive.

 Terracycle is a recycling collection program for items usually not recycled by municipalities like plastic pouch packaging.
 These include wrappers from energy bars, juice pouches, laundry detergent pouches, chip bags and other hard to recycle packaging.
 The UPS locations in Jersey City take your extra packing peanuts and bubble wrap and reuse them in order to lower their carbon footprint and help you easily recycle.
-Amazon has a circular economy page with information on how you can return amazon boxes with items you wish to donate and have the cost covered to properly recycle electronics.

 Reduce Waste: Donate!